How Couples (Try to) Make In-House Separation Work

 Whatever the reason for choosing to remain together physically while definitively separated emotionally, here are some rules of engagement for couples who have made the decision and made it work:

 Define the relationship.
-There's a continuum—from roommates who share a house and may do some things together to boarders free to go their separate ways and do what they, to every gradation in-between.
+There's a continuum—from roommates who share a house and may do some things together to boarders free to go their separate ways, to every gradation in-between.
 The devil is always in the details, though, so they must be nailed down: Are we essentially doing what we did before, just without the physical contact and intimacy?
 Will we have planned time together?
 Can we both go off and see others—both friends and new partners?
 (This is usually the thorniest part of the negotiations.)

 Define interactions with children.
 If there are children in the mix, couples must define how child-care and family time will be handled.
 Will they take turns—as separated parents in fully separate households do—or is family time to be maintained, like pizza and a movie on Friday night?
 Again, a focus on details is crucial.